-Looking back in my logs at the time of the idea, I found the first day going backward without a QSO was August 4, 1994 so the first QSO in the streak turned out to be with Chuck KG9N/C6A on August 5.
+Looking back in my logs at the time of the idea, I found the first day going backward without a QSO was August 4, 1994 so the first QSO in the streak turned out to be with Chuck KG9N/C6A on August 5, 1994.
 Many years later, KG9N read about the streak on my web site, and very kindly offered to send a belated QSL card to commemorate the beginning of the streak.

 A major change in the streak as well as in my ham radio career came on September 1, 1999.
-Before then I used a homebrew 5 watt CW transmitter of my own design and an ICOM R-71A receiver.
 On that day I purchased a Kenwood TS-570D transceiver - the first time I had ever used a commercial transmitter, as well as being the first transceiver.
 As soon as I unpacked it, I did two things.
-I put the microphone away in a drawer where it remains to this day.
-When I turned it on, I set the power to 5 watts output where it has remained to this day except for 3 experimental or accidental QSO's that I don't count in my streak totals.
+I put the microphone away in a drawer where it remains lost to this day.
+When I turned it on, I set the power to 5 watts output where it and all my rigs have remained to this day except for 3 experimental or accidental QSO's that I don't count in my streak totals.
 I used the 570 at QRO just to see how easy it was to work DX on 80M with high power.
 It was so easy, there was no satisfaction to it.
 I learned from those 2 QSO's what I had always known.
 QRP is the way to go in ham radio to derive maximum satisfaction from the hobby.

 Although some days it was hard and took some time to find a QSO, the streak continued on and on.
 When my friend Mike, AB5XP answered my 30M CQ on April 30, 1997, that brought the streak to 1000 consecutive days.